harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline.md

 ---
-title: Run an Ingestion-Only scan in an STO Pipeline
+title: Run an ingestion-only scan in an STO Pipeline
-description: With ingestionOnly, the scanner saves the results to a shared folder.
-The pipeline then ingests this data and analyzes, deduplicates, and displays the results.
+description: In an ingestion-only workflow, the scan step ingest results generated in a previous step or outside the pipeline.
+The pipeline then analyzes, deduplicates, and displays the results.
 sidebar_label: Ingestion-only workflows
 sidebar_position: 30
 helpdocs_topic_id: d24n34qdbk